gradle/gradle/design-docs/tooling-api-test-execution.md

 ### Implementation

 * Change filter interfaces for `Test` to allow test class filters to be applied.
 Do not use patterns.
+* Change `BuildController` and according `GradleLauncher` to allow registering custom `BuildConfigurationActions`.
+* Register a custom `BuildConfigurationAction` to configure taskgraph with tasks based on provided `TestLauncher` configuration.
+    * update handling of TestDescriptors to use the new custom `BuildConfigurationAction` to configure the tasks to run instead of configuring
+      `StartParameter.taskNames`
 * Run all `Test` tasks with filters applied.

 ### Test Coverage